Skyrllex/MatMOD2/README.md

 # MatMOD
 Finding the minimum convex hull (MCH) in a rectangle using the Graham and Jarvis methods.

 The program contains an algorithm that:
-⦁ Accepts a number entered by the user as input;
+⦁ Accepts a number entered by the user as input.
 ⦁ The user selects one of three methods for graphically displaying the generated points: uniform distribution, Gaussian distribution, uniform distribution within a circle.
-The program draws a given number of points on a plane;
+The program draws a given number of points on a plane.
 ⦁ The program finds the minimum convex hull using the Graham and Jarvis methods, and also displays the execution time.
 ⦁ Test the program on different amounts of data and data queries.
 Analyze the obtained results of calculations with different initial data.
 Create a report using visual graphs and tables displaying the results of the work.